Boustead Holdings

-Boustead Holdings Berhad (BHB) is a Malaysian corporation with over 16,000 employees across more than 90 listed and non-listed companies in Malaysia, Indonesia and the United Kingdom.
+Boustead Holdings Berhad (BHB) is a Malaysian corporation based in Kuala Lumpur.
+The company has over 16,000 employees across more than 90 listed and non-listed companies in Malaysia, Indonesia and the United Kingdom.
 It is an affiliate of the Malaysian military.

 BHB was founded in 1828 as Boustead & Co in Singapore by Edward Boustead, an English businessman.
-The company was incorporated in 1961, and is currently listed on the Kuala Lumpur stock exchanges.
+The company was incorporated in 1961, and is currently listed on the Bursa Malaysia main board.

 History

 In 1975, Boustead & Co split into four entities: Boustead Plc in London (which was later reorganized as Boustead & Co), Boustead Holdings Berhad (BHB) in Malaysia, Boustead Singapore Limited, and Boustead China Co, Ltd.

 The major shareholder of BHB is Malaysian military pension fund statutory board – Armed Forces Fund Board.

 Organisation

 The Group’s business interests are focused in key sectors of the Malaysian economy via its five Divisions:

 Property & Industrial

 The division engages primarily in property development and investment, hotel management (under the Royale Chulan hotel chain), project management as well as manufacture and distribution of cellulose fibre cement products.